uhasker/getting-things-done-in-next-js/src/chapter4/04-selecting-data.md

 | 2  | Write a task app | Write an awesome task app. |
 ```

-You can check if a value exists in the list using the `in` operator:
+You can create a filter that checks if a value exists in a list by using the `in` operator:

 ```sql
 select id, title from task where status in ('todo', 'inprogress');